FAQs - Work Opportunity Tax Credit (WOTC)

 The first step is pre-screening to determine eligibility.
 The job seeker or the employer must complete the Individual Characteristics Form, Work Opportunity Tax Credit, ETA 9061.
 The employer and the job seeker must complete the Pre-Screening Notice and Certification Request for the Work Opportunity Tax Credits, Form 8850 and sign under penalty of perjury, attesting that the job seeker is a member of a target group.
 The employer may request certification for the WOTC by submitting the Form 8850 and the ETA 9061 to the EDD, either online or by mail.
 The Form 8850 must be submitted online or postmarked no later than the 28th day after the job seeker begins work.

-Note: If the job seeker has indicated that they might be eligible for target group L (Long-term Unemployment Recipient) ETA Form 9175 – Long-Term Unemployment Recipient Self Attestation Form – must be submitted with IRS Form 8850 and ETA Form 9061.
+Note: If the job seeker has indicated that they might be eligible for target group L (Long-term Unemployment Recipient) ETA Form 9175 – Long-Term Unemployment Recipient Self Attestation Form – may be submitted with IRS Form 8850 and ETA Form 9061.

 There are two ways employers or their agent/consultant can submit their WOTC Requests for Certification: